GED Testing at a Glance

-The GED test is a five-part exam that tests your abilities in math, social studies, science, reading and writing.
+The GED test is a four-part exam that tests your abilities in math, social studies, science, and language arts.
 The credential you receive after passing the test is recognized by nearly all employers and college admissions committees to be equivalent to a high-school diploma.
 ACE encourages test takers to use online resources as one way to study.

 PBS Literacy Link

-Visit the GED Testing Services on the ACE website for sample questions with answers and explanations for all five subjects.
-There is additional information about the calculator used in the exam, the formula sheet and the math answer sheets.
+PBS and Kentucky station KET produce a GED study course that is recommended by ACE.
+It includes using the Internet as well as video and print resources.
+The website is litlink.ket.org.
+Visit the GED Testing Services on the ACE website for sample questions with answers and explanations for all four subjects.
+There is additional information about the calculator used in the exam, the formula sheet, and the math answer sheets.

 GED Practice Test Questions

-GED Practice Test questions may be found on the Steck-Vaughn's website (www.gedpractice.com).
+GED Practice Test questions may be found on the GED Testing Service website (www.gedtestingservice.com).
 This approved online practice test is available in English and Spanish, and each section can be taken individually.